 March Q: I was diagnosed last year with CD.
 I was started on infliximab and had a handful infusions since December.
 I've gone thru some side effects including intense urinary pain.
 I've had UTI's more times than I can count.
 Are urinary issues a common side effect after starting treatment?

-A: Urinary symptoms are not a common side effect of infliximab.
+enter site A: Urinary symptoms are not a common side effect of infliximab.
 Infliximab does suppress the immune system and, therefore, you would be more susceptible to infections including urinary tract infections.
 I would recommend checking with your care team to see if there is anything contributing to the frequent urinary tract infections.
 There may also be measures that you can take to prevent them from occurring this frequently moving forward.

 Side effects have included skin issues.
 Recently I got strep throat that has recurred 3 times in the last month or so, with about a week between ending the day antibiotics amoxicillin, penicillin and currently Cefdinir and subsequent recurrences.